SimonLodal/xenum/docs/README.md

 	Fruits::_enum nativeEnumValue = fruit3();
 These are the only properties that Xenum values have (plus any custom properties).

+The index is what is usually called the "ordinal" value, however it can not be customized, instead it is assigned sequentially (0..n).
+If you need an associated integer with custom values, see custom properties below.

 #### Print

 	std::cout << "fruit1:"